shurik179/personal-robotics-motor-controller/docs/mp_library.rst

 PID configuration
 -----------------
 To use PID mode (as described in `Firmware` section), you need to set PID coefficients.
-You can do it using funcitons bewlo.
+You can do it using functions below.

 .. function:: configure_pid(maxspeed, Kp, Ti, Td, Ilim)